Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Experiments

 \section{Experiments}

 In this section we proceed in three steps.
 First, we verify that updating only the \emph{key} matches the accuracy of full fine-tuning on new tasks, demonstrating efficient localization and effective domain adaptation (Section \ref{sec:experiments_model_adaption}).
-Then, we show that removing those \emph{key} in a static setting drops the model to a random guess level, confirming {usage} control.
+Then, we show that removing the \emph{key} in a static setting drops the model to random-guess levels, confirming usage control.
 Finally, we compare \codename with baseline methods and highlight its ability to preserve the same control even after successive model updates (Section~\ref{sec:adaptable_usage_exp}).